AB Testing

 An AB test gives you the information you need to make a data-driven decision about your changes.

-No. When you run an AB test, you set up experiments, let them run, and examine the results before you fully commit to changes.
+No. When you run an AB test, you set up experiments, let them run, and examine the results before fully committing to changes.
 AB testing is the gold standard for measuring the effects of your changes.
-An AB text isolates the effects of your changes by randomly exposing your change to a subset of your site visitors.
+An AB test isolates the effects of your changes by randomly exposing your change to a subset of your site visitors.
 Everything except your change is identical to the experience of your other site visitors.

-To be sure that your changes are driving business to your site, we recommend AB testing rather than comparing site data before and after changes.
+To be sure that your changes drive business to your site, we recommend AB testing rather than comparing site data before and after changes.

 Conflicting rules